ThatsVie/atlas-music-player/README.md

    - Verify that the `dark` class is being added/removed from the `html` element.
 3. **Styles Not Updating:**
    - Ensure all components use `dark:` variants for Tailwind classes where applicable.

 ---

+## Task 7: Loading Skeleton

+### **Learning Objective**

+- Implement a skeleton loader to improve user experience during content loading.

+---

+### **Resources**

+- **[Tailwind CSS Skeletons](https://tailwindcss.com/docs/animation#pulse):** Official guide for creating skeleton loaders with `animate-pulse`.
+- **[Skeleton Loading Patterns](https://css-tricks.com/building-skeleton-screens-css-custom-properties/):** Article on best practices for skeleton loaders.
+- **[Flowbite Skeleton Components](https://flowbite.com/docs/components/skeleton/):** Tailwind-based skeleton component examples for UI inspiration.

+---

+### **What I Did**

+1. **Created the Skeleton Component:**

+   - **File Created:** `src/components/LoadingSkeleton.jsx`
+   - Designed the skeleton to match the layout of the `CurrentlyPlaying` and `Playlist` components.
+   - Included placeholders for:
+     - Cover art, song title, and artist in the `CurrentlyPlaying` section.
+     - Playback controls with proportional placeholders for buttons and sliders.
+     - Playlist items with placeholders for song title, artist, and duration.

+2. **Integrated the Skeleton in App:**

+   - Updated `App.jsx` to conditionally render the `LoadingSkeleton` or the `MusicPlayer` component based on the loading state.
+   - Simulated loading state with a 3-second timeout for demonstration purposes.

+3. **Styled with Tailwind CSS:**
+   - Used `animate-pulse` for shimmering effects.
+   - Ensured proper spacing, alignment, and proportions to mimic the actual components.

+---

+### **Result**

+- **Skeleton Loader:**
+  - Displays a visually accurate placeholder for the `MusicPlayer` while the data is loading.
+  - Ensures seamless transition from loading to fully rendered content.

+---